mghamilton/OptContR/README.md

 ### What is OptContR ###

 * OptContR implements the methods of Hamilton (2020).
-* The function primary function 'get.c' has detailed R help documentation.
-Examples are provided corresponding to Supplementary Material 3 of Hamilton MG (2020)
+* Detailed R help documentation is provided for the primary function 'get.c'.
+Examples are provided corresponding to Supplementary Material 3 in Hamilton (2020)

 ### To install OptContR in R ###